jameslairdsmith/emilyriederer/content/post/2019-05-04-rmarkdown-driven-development.md

 ## That's a Wrap!

 Voila!
 Now our humble RMarkdown has evolved all the way into a complete R package.
 Again, is this always necessary?
 Definitely not.
 Is it always advisable?
 No. But regardless of what end-state you want to leave your RMarkdown in, it's always worth considering how it can be groomed towards becoming a more sustainable data product.

+## Updates

+Since I initially wrote about this topic, I have since continued to explore this idea.
+Below is a list of more related content:

+- [Slides](https://www.slideshare.net/EmilyRiederer/rmarkdown-driven-development-rstudioconf-2020) from my rstudio::conf 2020 talk
+- Follow-up post giving a [technical appendix](https://emilyriederer.netlify.com/post/rmddd-tech-appendix/) of related R packages and tools that may help with this process